 Chicago is a fantastic destination to visit in October, offering a plethora of fun seasonal fall and Halloween events that cater to all ages.
 The city comes alive with activities such as pumpkin patches, corn mazes, and haunted houses that take place in various parks throughout the city.

-If you want to get in the spooky spirit, be sure to visit Chicago for the Logan Square Halloween Parade the Sunday before Halloween, as well as the Northalsted Parade on the night of Halloween.
-Both Halloween events are a ton of fun — making Chicago one of the best places to visit in the USA in October.
+If you want to get in the spooky spirit, be sure to visit Chicago for the Logan Square Halloween Parade on the Sunday before Halloween, as well as the Northalsted Parade on the night of Halloween.
+Both Halloween events are a ton of fun, making Chicago one of the best places to visit in the USA in October.

 The Bean in Millenium Park in Chicago in October, surrounded by red fall leaves